bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 start in the flow in which we are using our function.

-If we anticipate problems caused by cold starts, **we should analyze what is the cost of configuring provisioned concurrency**.
+If we anticipate problems caused by cold starts, **we should analyze what is the cost (money) of configuring provisioned concurrency**.
 Furthermore, **consider using [Provisioned Concurrency with Application Auto Scaling](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html#managing-provisioned-concurency)** to adjust the number of provisioned instances based on usage. **Nevertheless, we need to be aware that we will be charged by using provisioned concurrency**.

-## Serverless alternatives to AWS Lambda
+## AWS Serverless alternatives to AWS Lambda

 If we are not confortable with the concurrency execution model provided by AWS Lambda, we can always use some alternatives in AWS: